You can apply online or on paper to get a parent and grandparent super visa. You must send all the documents to support your application.

 You do not need a representative to apply to visit or immigrate to Canada.
 However, you can choose to use one.

-For more information on representatives, see Choosing an immigration representative.
+For more information on representatives, see Choosing a representative.

 - How does the parent and grandparent super visa differ from a visitor visa?